LeoEVEILLARD/PlotDependency/ReadMe.md

 to do :
 * make a test for line like '//this include must be ignored #include "a.h"'
+* Make choice for plot CMakeLists.txt dependency.
-* deal with hight number of headers
+* deal with hight number of headers case
+* Choose between french and english
 * listen the Pixies